martinalebachew/Asunder/README.md

 > responsiblity for any violation of Classoos TOS (TL;DR).
 This project was made for educational
 > purposes only, and the author of this project is not responsible for any potential consequences
 > caused by using it.

+### Source of binaries
+The source code for the binaries is proprietary and available only to Apryse.
+Yet, the Apryse SDK for multiple languages contains a compiled dynamic library binaries and SWIG wrappers.
+We use those binaries in Asunder-decryptor.
+Future versions might use slightly modified versions of those binaries, that does not include the Apryse watermark on downloaded PDFs and does not require a trial key.